-During the 11-day Group Tour of Sicily and Malta from Catania to Valletta you will discover 2 amazing islands in the Mediterranean Sea: Sicily, the largest island in the Mediterranean Sea in southern Italy and Malta, an island country consisting of an archipelago in the Mediterranean Sea.
+During this Sicily and Malta Itinerary (11 days) from Catania to Valletta you will discover 2 amazing islands in the Mediterranean Sea: Sicily, the largest island in the Mediterranean Sea in southern Italy and Malta, an island country consisting of an archipelago in the Mediterranean Sea.
 In Sicily you will visit such impressive destinations as Catania, Syracuse, Noto, Ragusa, Modica, Piazza Armerina, Agrigento, Marsala, Palermo, Monreale, Cefalù, Etna, Taormina.
 In Malta you will discover Valletta, Mdina, Cottonera, Marsaxlokk, Blue Grotto and Dingli Cliffs.
 If you are a solo traveler willing to join a group, this tour also suits you as you can be accommodated in a single room (Single Room Supplement: 330 €).
-This is a fully guided group tour (also suitable for solo travellers) that starts every Saturday from March 18, 2023 to November 11, 2023.Group travel request form Join a group tour
+This is a fully guided group tour (also suitable for solo travellers) that starts in Catania every Saturday from March 18, 2023 to November 11, 2023.Group travel request form Join a group tour

 Local travel expert in Italy